Survivors’ and Dependents’ Educational Assistance Program

 How do I get these benefits?

-- First, contact your school’s certifying official to make sure your program is approved for VA benefits.
+First, contact your school’s certifying official to make sure your program is approved for VA benefits.
+Then, you can:

 If you haven’t started school or a training program:

 - Get help from a trained professional trusted to help with VA-related claims.
-Learn about accredited representatives.
+Get help filing your claim.

 - Get more information about schools and see if we’ve approved your program.
 Use the GI Bill Comparison Tool.